 Just because you’ve secured financial aid doesn’t mean you get to keep those privileges forever.
-If you fall behind at school, there is always the chance of a financial aid suspension.
-Obviously, that could leave you in a pretty bad financial situation if you want to continue your education.
+If you fall behind in school, there is always the chance of a financial aid suspension.
+That could leave you in a pretty bad financial situation if you want to continue your education.

-If your FAFSA® aid is suspended due to unsatisfactory academic progress, you might wonder if changing schools is a possible solution.
-The quick answer is “no” but it’s a little more complicated than that.
+If your FAFSA® aid is suspended due to unsatisfactory academic progress at your current school, you might wonder if changing schools is a possible solution.
+The short answer is no, but it’s a little more complicated than that.

 Will my financial aid suspension be lifted if I switch schools?

-If the aid was sourced federally, however, you might be able to remove the suspension once you’re settled in at your new school and increase your SAP for eligibility.
-Some forms, such as state or private aid, you can keep regardless of the college you attend (though you might still have to maintain SAP, keep your existing major, or adhere to other conditions).
+If the aid was sourced federally, however, you might be able to remove the suspension once you’re settled in at your new school and show an improvement in SAP.
+Some forms, such as state or private aid, you can keep regardless of the college you attend (though you might still have to maintain SAP, retain your existing major, or adhere to other conditions).

 Financial aid suspension isn’t the end of the world, especially if you plan to switch schools.
 Keep calm, contact your aid institution, and see what you can work out.
 If it comes down to it, you can always try to file an aid appeal to plead your case.

 Scholarships and loss of aid